Multiscale scanning with nuisance parameters

-ensures \eqref{eq:FWER} to hold true, i.e. any of the local rejections is (asymptotically) correct with probability $\geq 1-\alpha$.
+\textit{Keywords:} scan statistic, invariance principle, limit theorem, multiscale analysis, super-resolution microscopy\ {it follows that} \eqref{eq:threshold} ensures \eqref{eq:FWER} to hold true, and hence any of the local rejections is (asymptotically) correct with probability $\geq 1-\alpha$.

-As long as $\theta_0$ and the nuisance parameter $\xi$ are known, the above methodology is widely developed.
+{This principle to control the FWER underlies (often implicitly) many modern multiscale scanning methods}.
 One central example is to scan an independent Gaussian field $Y$ for anomalies (elevated means), where $\theta_ 0 =\mu_0 = 0$ and $\xi = \Sigma_0$ is the known covariance.
-In this case, optimality properties of this method, depending on the chosen calibration $\tilde \omega$ and $\omega$, are known, see e.g. \citet{cw13} for a statement about minimax optimality when using just a single scale, or \citet{sac16} and \citet{kmw20} for an oracle property revealing that scanning over several scales is asymptotically as efficient as scanning over the correct scale only.
+In this case, optimality properties of this method, depending on the chosen calibration $\widetilde \omega{_n}$ and $\omega{_n}$, are known, see e.g. \citet{cw13} for a statement about minimax optimality when using just a single scale, or \citet{sac16} and \citet{kmw20} for an oracle property revealing that scanning over several scales is asymptotically as efficient as scanning over the {signal's} scale only.

+\paragraph{Choosing the global threshold $\eta$.} The remaining and potentially difficult question is how to choose the threshold $\eta$ such that \eqref{eq:threshold} is valid. {To this end} knowledge of the distribution of $T_n$ under $\mathbb P_{{H_{I_n^d}}}$ {is beneficial,} which is not easy to obtain, in general.
+If the distributions $F_{\theta,\xi} = F_{\mu, \sigma^2}$ are Gaussians with known nuisance parameter $\xi = \sigma^2$ (variance), and if also the reference intensity $\mu = \theta_0$ (mean) is known, then it readily turns out that all local test statistics $T_R$ are constituted by Gaussians again, as $T_R\left(Y, \mu,\sigma\right) = \left|R\right|^{-1/2} \left| \sum_{i \in R} (Y_i - \mu)/\sigma \right|$ in this case.
+Consequently, $T_n$ can be simulated as the maximum over finitely many (dependent) Gaussian random variables.
+This way, it is possible to obtain empirical quantiles for $T_n$ under $H_0$ and to choose $\eta$ accordingly.